claudio-silva/claude-artifact-runner/README.md

 4. Open your browser and visit `http://localhost:5173` to see the default app running.

-The default app is composed of two demo components: a login form and a signup form.
+The default app is composed of two demo components: a **login form** and a **signup form**.
 You can navigate between them by clicking on the link at the bottom of the form.

 > These demo pages/components are just for demonstration purposes and can be easily replaced with your own components, either generated by Claude or created by yourself.
 > **This will NOT be the UI of your application.**

-## Running a single Artifact
+## Installing a single Artifact

-If you just want to run a single Artifact, you can follow these simple steps:
+If you just want to install a single Artifact on the local project, you can follow these simple steps:

+1. Follow the [Installation](#installation) steps (option 1 with `--keep` or option 2).
-1. Follow the "Getting started" steps.
-Leave the browser open at the initial page.
+2. Leave the browser open at the initial page and leave the development server running.
-2. Delete the files in the `src/artifacts/` directory.
+3. Delete the files in the `src/artifacts/` directory.
-3. Download your Artifact from Claude.ai
+4. Download your Artifact from Claude.ai
-4. Move the file to the `src/artifacts/` directory and rename it to `index.tsx`.
+5. Move the file to the `src/artifacts/` directory and rename it to `index.tsx`.
-5. You'll immediately see your Artifact running on the open browser tab.
+6. You'll immediately see your Artifact running on the open browser tab.

-Note that you'll be viewing the app in development mode.
+> **Note:** You'll be viewing the app in development mode.
 To generate the final app, ready for production, you'll need to build it first.
 See the instructions further below.

 ## Creating a multi-page application